The University of Wisconsin Press

 Bernard A. Weisberger

-An intimate portrait of the Progressive movement and the revealing, poignant story of a prominent American family, The La Follettes of Wisconsin will charm, fascinate, and entertain its readers.
+An intimate portrait of the Progressive movement and the revealing, poignant story of an American political family

 Bernard A. Weisberger is currently the "In the News" columnist for American Heritage.
 In his distinguished career he has published seventeen books and countless articles on Americana.
 His television and film credentials include collaborations with Bill Moyers and Ken Burns.

 To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org

 Of related interest